-We are an OLEV Workplace Charging Scheme approved installer.
+We are an OZEV Workplace Charging Scheme approved installer.
 If you have parking at your business and are interested in installing charging points for your staff please contact us.
 We can install the charging points and claim the government grant on your behalf.
 The grant currently contributes £350.00 per socket towards the installation (terms and conditions apply).

 Charging using Solar PV